ppy/osu-wiki/wiki/Tournaments/GTS/RGTS_2022/en.md

 1. Every stage will be held **during the weekend**.
 It is, however, allowed to schedule it on another day, if no good time is found during the weekend and a referee is available.
 2. Matches are allowed to overlap if referees are available.
 3. A best effort will be made to fit schedules with applicable timezones.
 The schedule for each stage will be released the weekend prior to it.
 4. Reschedules will only be considered if both teams agree to a time.
-This needs to be done and notified to the tournament staff before **Thursday at 23:59 UTC** in the particular week when the match takes place.
+This needs to be done and communicated to the tournament staff before **Thursday at 23:59 UTC** in the particular week when the match takes place.
 5. Reschedules may only be requested **by the team captain**.

 ### Match regulations

 1. A private lobby will be created 10 minutes before a referee starts the match.
 Both teams' captains will be invited into the room before match time, and the referee or the captains will invite the other players into the room.
 2. If no staff or referee is available, the match will be postponed.
-3. If less than the minimum required players attend, the maximum time the match can be postponed is **10 minutes**.
+3. If less than the minimum required players attend, the maximum time the match can be postponed for is **10 minutes**.
 4. There is no penalty for not joining the room instantly at match time as long as it is within the postponed time.
-5. If neither of both teams have the minimum required players after 10 minutes, it will count as a loss for both teams in Group stage.
+5. If neither team has the minimum required players after 10 minutes, it will count as a loss for both teams in Group stage.
 In the double-elimination bracket, the highest seeded team will advance.
 6. The match will be played with Team VS and Score v2, and the name of the room must be: `RGTS 2022: ({Team Red}) vs ({Team Blue})`.
 7. Each player is allowed one warmup map, but it must be **below 3 minutes in length**, and must be sent to the [GTS website](https://gtsosu.com/egts/home) up to one hour prior to the match's start time.
 Otherwise, the team will have no warmup.
 8. Submitting a warmup less than one hour prior to the match will result in no warmup.